coopermaa/awesome-rack/README.md

 * [Mack](https://github.com/markbates/mack) - A Ruby web application framework.
 It takes the best ideas from several frameworks, including Rails, Merb, and Ramaze.
 * [Merb](https://github.com/merb/merb) - A web development framework for fast, simple, and powerful development.
-* [Hanami](https://github.com/hanami/hanami) - a Ruby MVC web framework comprised of many micro-libraries.
+* [Hanami](https://github.com/hanami/hanami) - (formerly Lotus) A Ruby MVC web framework comprised of many micro-libraries.
   It has a simple, stable API, a minimal DSL.

   * [awesome-hanami](https://github.com/davydovanton/awesome-hanami) - A collection of awesome Hanami Gems and projects.